tgirke/GEN242/content/en/tutorials/rprogramming/rprogramming.md

 -   [High-Performance R](http://www.statistik.uni-dortmund.de/useR-2008/tutorials/useR2008introhighperfR.pdf), Dirk Eddelbuettel tutorial presented at useR-2008
 -   [C/C++ level programming for R](http://www.stat.harvard.edu/ccr2005/index.html), Gopi Goswami

+## R Scripts for Writing R Code

+R scripts are text files containing R code.
+The file name of an R script carries the extension `.R` (*e.g.* `myscript.R`).
+Typically, R scripts are composed of code sections, as well as comments (starting with `#`) explaining what the code does.
+When working in R, a good practice is to write all commands directly into an R script and then send them for execution to the R console with the `Ctrl+Enter` shortcut in Posit, or similar shortcuts in other R coding environments.
+The code in R scripts should be organized as much as possible in R functions that are called (used) somewhere in the script.
+Alternatively, functions can be organized in a secondary R script from where they are imported with the `source` command.
+This makes the code more concise, readable and reusable.
+The structure and styling requirements of R scripts are not very strict.
+However, for maintainability and readability, it is highly recommended to follow widely adopted styling recommendations.
+For details on how to best and consistently format R scripts, this [style guide](http://adv-r.had.co.nz/Style.html) is a good start.
+In addition, the [formatR](https://yihui.org/formatr/) package is very helpful.

+Often the code in R scripts can be executed interactively, *e.g.* line by line, or as a whole with execution commands.
+The details on how to execute R scripts are explained in [this section](https://girke.bioinformatics.ucr.edu/GEN242/tutorials/rprogramming/rprogramming/#running-r-scripts).
+Note, a shebang needs to be included on the first line of an R script in order to execute it from the command-line.
+The shebang line is optional when executing R scripts from within R with the `source` command or with `Rscript` from the command-line.
+The shebang of R scripts looks as follows:

+    #!/usr/bin/env Rscript

+R Markdown (`Rmd`) and Quarto (`qmd`) scripts are an extension of R scripts that include in addition to R code, results and commentary text.
+Both can be rendered to a variety formats including HTML and PDF.
+They are explained in a separate tutorial [here](http://localhost:4321/tutorials/rmarkdown/rmarkdown/).
+R packages are often used for organizing more complex R code and providing usage help in the form of help files and vignettes (manuals).
+How to build R packages is explained in the [R Package](http://localhost:4321/tutorials/rpackages/rpackages/) tutorial of this website.

 ## Control Structures

 ### Important Operators